Starbuck7410/library-converter/README.md

 - **Example**: `--target /your/library/path/compressed`

 ## Future Enhancements

-- Fix the issue with the new interface on linux.
-It's... not the prettiest.
+- Fix the issue where text overflows ruin my nice interface
 - Address the Paru package issue related to `pkg` cleanup by executing `pkg` manually rather than installing it globally in the `PKGBUILD` file.
-- Add this file to the docs on install from the AUR so you can run ```man library-converter``` to see how to use it.
+- Add this file to the docs on install from the AUR so you can run `man library-converter` to see how to use it.
+- Add ignorelist so it doesnt copy .cue or .m3u or m3u8 files (they get detected by jellyfin and it RUINS ALL MY PLAYLISTS)
+- Consider the move to bun instead of nodejs.
+Maybe they have cookies.

+By the way, if you stubbed your mouse cursor on this git repository by accident, I apologize.
+But if you wanna help, feel free to open an issue for feature requests or bug repors or anything.
+(This is my only usable project on github and I have no idea how to use 99% of these features.)

 ## License

 This project is licensed under the GPL-V3 License.